The Documents You Must Provide to Tenants

 What documents are UK landlords legally required to give tenants?

-For assured shorthold tenancies in England, landlords must provide: an Energy Performance Certificate (EPC), the government's “How to Rent” guide, a Gas Safety Certificate (CP12), an Electrical Installation Condition Report (EICR), and deposit protection prescribed information if a deposit has been taken.
+For private tenancies in England, landlords must provide: an Energy Performance Certificate (EPC), the Renters' Rights Act Information Sheet, a Gas Safety Certificate (CP12), an Electrical Installation Condition Report (EICR), and deposit protection prescribed information if a deposit has been taken.
+Note: the How to Rent guide was withdrawn on 1 May 2026 and is no longer required for new tenancies.

 What happens if I don't provide the required documents?